• Home

 On a low carb diet and can't have potatoes?
 Don't like raw radishes?
 Try roasted radishes instead!
 Learn all about radishes and how this roasted radishes recipe is a great substitute for potatoes.
 Once roasted, these fresh radishes lose their spicy, peppery flavor and taste great with a dollop of sour cream!

 You can even add radishes whole to a slow cooker with a pot roast as they are a perfect substitute for the potato.
 While they might not be starchy like a potato, they give the look and idea of having a potato that we are so used to having with pot roast.
+For more low carb options, serve them with thin pork chops in air fryer or try what I consider to be the best tilapia recipe!
+You can also try air frying chicken legs for a great low carb dinner.

 Print

-Prep Time
+Prep Time 10 minutes

-Total Time
+Total Time 40 minutes

-Author: Joanne for FindingZest.com
+Author Joanne for FindingZest.com

 Ingredients

-• 1 pound radishes, green tips and ends removed, large ones sliced in half
+• 1 pound radishes green tips and ends removed, large ones sliced in half

 • 2 tablespoon avocado or olive oil

-• ½ teaspoon garlic powder
+• 1/2 teaspoon garlic powder

 • 1 teaspoon Italian seasoning